deckhouse/deckhouse/modules/300-prometheus/images/prometheus/README.md

 docker rm -f prometheus-deps
 ```

-Before commiting your changes, remove the `.gitignore` files, so that all
+Before committing your changes, remove the `.gitignore` files, so that all
 changes made by `npm install` are included into the repository.

 ```shell